* White House meeting a sign of progress

 * Senate to complete work after Christmas, Reid says

-The two men held talks at the White House and aides from both parties said they were optimistic an agreement was shaping up.
+Obama and Boehner held talks at the White House earlier Monday, and aides from both parties said they were optimistic an agreement was shaping up.

-Though Obama and Boehner appeared to be edging closer to an agreement, substantial hurdles remain.
-Rank-and-file Republicans could have trouble with the tax increases on the wealthiest Americans that are likely to be part of any deal, while Obama could have a tough time selling spending cuts to his fellow Democrats.
+Rank-and-file Republicans, however, could have trouble with the tax increases on the wealthiest Americans that are likely to be part of any deal, while Obama could have a tough time selling spending cuts to his fellow Democrats.

-But investors were cheered by signs of progress and the Standard & Poor's 500 index of U.S. stocks rose 1.19 percent.
+Investors were cheered earlier Monday, before news broke of Obama's counter-offer, by signs of progress and the Standard & Poor's 500 index of U.S. stocks rose 1.19 percent.

 Economists warn that going over the fiscal cliff could push the economy into recession.